Avoca (Qld)

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Avoca had a median taxpayer income of $45,688 and an average income of $56,455 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than the national average of $53,146 (median) and $66,593 (average) for Rest of Qld during the same period.
-Based on Wage Price Index growth of 9.91% from financial year 2023 to September 2025, estimated median income in Avoca would be approximately $50,216 and average income around $62,050 by that date.
-According to the 2021 Census, incomes in Avoca fall between the 11th and 14th percentiles nationally for households, families, and individuals.
-The predominant income bracket in Avoca is $400 - $799, with 30.2% of locals (1,571 people) falling into this category, unlike metropolitan regions where the dominant bracket is $1,500 - $2,999 at 31.7%.
-After accounting for housing costs, 85.7% of income remains in Avoca, ranking at the 13th percentile nationally.
+The suburb of Avoca had a median taxpayer income of $45,688 and an average income of $56,455 in financial year 2023, according to the latest postcode level ATO data aggregated by AreaSearch.
+This is lower than national averages, with Regional Qld having a median income of $53,146 and an average income of $66,593 in the same period.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes for September 2025 would be approximately $50,216 (median) and $62,050 (average).
+The 2021 Census showed household, family, and personal incomes in Avoca falling between the 11th and 14th percentiles nationally.
+Income brackets indicate that 30.2% of Avoca's population (1,571 individuals) had incomes within the $400 - $799 range, differing from surrounding regions where the $1,500 - $2,999 category was predominant at 31.7%.
+After housing costs, 85.7% of income remained in Avoca, ranking at the 13th percentile nationally.

 Frequently Asked Questions - Income